grnet/okeanos-LoD/example/kafka_consumer/README.md

 ## Source Code
 The source code of our example, is a modified version of the example provided by Apache Kafka [here].
-The addition we have made is to add come command line arguments processing so that the consumer can be used through the command line.
+The addition we have made is to add some command line arguments processing so that the consumer can be used through the command line.

 ## Building